Breadcrumbs

 Program length of training does not exceed the Royal College or College of Family Physicians of Canada standard.

-Transition to Discipline Stage:
+Transition to Discipline Stage (direct entry only)

-This is a 2 block training period which includes core skills and competencies needed for early residency success.
+This is a 2-block training period which includes core skills and competencies needed for early residency success.
 These include an orientation to Neuropathology and an introduction to laboratory services.
 Residents will become familiar with the autopsy suite, gross room, intraoperative consultation suite, specimen accessioning, and histology lab.
-Residents will have access to work stations with microscope, camera, and access to LIS.
+Residents will have access to workstations with microscope, camera, and access to LIS.
 Residents will participate in multiheaded microscope teaching sessions and will learn laboratory safety policies.
 Observation and select participation in grossing, intraoperative consultation, specimen preparation, tissue processing and slide preparation will be expected.

 This training period spans 24 blocks of residency.
 Residents experience clinical rotations designed to support educational opportunities including neurology, neurosurgery, pediatric neurology, neuroradiology, and internal medicine.
 This is followed by relevant rotations within anatomical pathology, including autopsy, cytopathology, and surgical pathology.

-Core Training Stage:
+Core Training Stage

-Transition to Practice stage:
+Transition to Practice stage

 Research